argilla-io/argilla/docs/_source/guides/practical_guides/collect_responses.md

-# Collect responses from an annotated dataset
+# Collect responses and metrics from an annotated dataset

 ## Feedback Dataset